 Online Portfolio for K-12 Students

 As you look to make the most of both traditional and digital experiences, you’ll definitely want to check out KudosWall.
-I think it’s a great option for keeping student work organized, accessible and ready to celebrate.
+I think it’s also a great option for keeping student work organized, accessible and ready to celebrate.
 It provides an easy-to-use space for remembering every big and small moment and capturing student work to show off accomplishments.

 Learn more about KudosWall by visiting their website!